jneem/regex-dfa/README.md

 # Status/TODO

-- The internals have more-or-less converged, but need to be documented and more thoroughly tested.
 - For good regex performance, it is very important to quickly scan the text for plausible starting points.
 We currently have a fairly half-hearted implementation of this, which overlaps somewhat with the implementation in